Find Trade Colleges

 Women make up 13% of the engineering tech majors at the school.

-With a ranking of #6, Arizona State University - Tempe did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
-ASU - Tempe is a very large public school located in the city of Tempe.
+Arizona State University - Tempe landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree engineering technologies programs.
+ASU - Tempe is a fairly large public school located in the medium-sized city of Tempe.

 Of the 127 students majoring in engineering tech at ASU - Tempe, 83% are male and 17% are female.